 She fumbles through every scene, except when you touch her hand.
 Then she looks at you like it’s the only thing anchoring her.
 What if she’s feeling the same thing you’re trying to ignore?

+She once told a director you lacked “emotional range.”
+Now she cries in your arms every night during your final scene.
 The tears look too real.
 You’re starting to believe them.
 How do you act like it’s pretend when your heart keeps forgetting?

 You both tried to drop out after being cast as romantic leads.
 Too much history, too much heat.
 But the audience loves you together.